Human Rights in the Digital Age

 Working group members

-- Ms. Irene Kamara, Ph.D. candidate, Tilburg Institute for Law, Technology and Society (TILT)/ Tilburg Law School
+Irene Kamara, PhD Candidate, Tilburg Institute for Law, Technology and Society (TILT)/ Tilburg Law School

 Tarlach McGonagle is currently involved in, or leading, a number of activities at/for the Council of Europe and the OSCE.
-For instance, he was recently elected to the Council of Europe’s Committee of Experts on Quality Journalism in the Digital Age (for details, please see here) and he is currently drafting a new set of Guidelines on National Minorities and the Media in the Digital Age for the OSCE High Commissioner on National Minorities.
+For instance, he was recently elected to the Council of Europe’s Committee of Experts on Quality Journalism in the Digital Age (for details, please see here) and he recently drafted the Tallinn Guidelines on National Minorities and the Media in the Digital Age for the OSCE High Commissioner on National Minorities.
 His academic profile is available here.